 My office and I will update this note with the latest information on programs and services from the federal and provincial governments to respond to the COVID-19 medical crisis.
-This note was last updated on March 30th.
+This page was last updated on September 8th.

-The following topics are covered in this note: Where to Access Medical Advice, Canadians Trying To Return To Canada, Support For Workers and Families in Alberta, Support For Small Businesses, and Support for the Energy Sector.
+The following topics are covered in this note: Where to Access Medical Advice, Canadians Trying To Return To Canada, Support For Workers and Families in Alberta, Support For Small Businesses, Support for Agriculture and Support for the Energy Sector.

 WHERE TO ACCESS MEDICAL ADVICE